mehulkar/mehulkar.com/source/blog/why-product-management-is-hard.md

 I don't think I need to convince anyone that breaking down large endeavors into smaller tasks is a good thing.

-But the thing about smaller tasks is this:
+But the thing about smaller tasks is that sometimes they involve introducing complexity and friction.

-> Sometimes a small task looks like a step forward and
-> soemtimes it looks like a step backwards.

-In other words, sometimes incrementalism means introducing complexity and friction.
 In even other words, sometimes incrementalism means moving in the wrong direction<sup>1</sup>.

 The problem with moving in the wrong direction is that roadmaps can change.

-For example, today our roadmap might involve getting a user's interests from the Facebook, so we decide to add Facebook authentication to the application even though we already have an authentication system.
-This serves the purpose of measuring progress.
-But if Facebook decides to remove the API we're actually interested in (user "likes") or if our roadmap changes so that we no longer plan to use our users' likes, then the new authentication system becomes technical debt.
+For example, removing a feature for the sake of simplicity might seem like moving backwards today.
+But tomorrow, the simplicity could either be a bad thing, or a business requirement could mean that that feature was critical and needs to come back.

 A Product Manager's role, then, is twofold: